Shayne3000/Buckets/README.md

 # Buckets
-A RESTful API for managing bucket lists built in Go.
+A RESTful API for creating bucket lists built in Go.

 ## Technologies